retroelec/T-HMI-C64/README.md

 - src/* : C64 emulator source code
 - THMIC64KB/app/src/ : source code of Android app
 - Makefile : used to install development environment and to compile + upload code
+- enclosure : stl and scad files for the gamepad by uliuc@gmx.net

 ### Install environment